 - Turn up the heat to medium and continue cooking just until the liver is done and the mixture is almost dry.

-- Cool the meat (see notes after the recipe) and assemble the rest of the ingredients.
+- Cool the meat and assemble the rest of the ingredients.

 - Toss in the mint, cilantro, scallions, onion and chilies.